 Compiler Targets

-The Covenant compiler supports three backends, selected via the --target flag:
+The Covenant compiler supports three first-class backends as of V0.8 GA, selected via the --target-chain flag:

-covenant build --target aster ./src/Contract.cvt # Aster Chain
+covenant build --target-chain aster ./src/Contract.cov # Aster Chain

 EVM Backend (default)